 One of the DevOps Ecosystem landing tools is Docker.
 This open-source emerging technology aims to easily pack, ship, and run any application as a lightweight, portable, self-sufficient container, which can run virtually anywhere.

 With the explosion of the Docker container market, almost all IT and cloud companies have adopted docker technology.

-Researchers have proven that Enterprises are packing in 50% more containers per host in 2018 as compared 2017, according to 2018 Docker Usage Report by container monitoring company Sysdig.
+Researchers have proven that Enterprises are packing in 50% more containers per host in 2018 as compared to 2017, according to the 2018 Docker Usage Report by container monitoring company Sysdig.